NHSH-MRI-Physics/Scottish-Medium-ACR-Analysis-Framework/README.md

 - [ ] Make a release package
 - [ ] Build unit tests.
 - [ ] Write documentation.
-- [ ] get baseline values from a serious of scanners/
+- [ ] get baseline values from a series of scanners

 ## Instalation and Set up